 I am a firm believer in a good foundation.
 If you don’t have it and are merely training “exercises” and “positions,” you will fall short.
 Just when you need your dog to be dependable, the behaviour fails.

 This FREE short course covers the behaviours that I think are the Foundation of all else.
 Once these behaviours are on board, you can build anything on top of them you like.
 It benefits ALL performance dogs, working dogs and pets, too.

 HOW you train these behaviours is just as important as WHICH behaviours.

-This short course includes 90 minutes of video and a Q&A Call.
+This short course includes 90 minutes of video and a recording of a Q&A Call.

 Length of Access to Short Course: 2 months

 No enrollment necessary.
 You have access now to all the lessons and the Q&A Call!
 (If you enroll after the Q&A Call date, you will be able to listen to a recording of the call).

 Brenda Aloff is an internationally recognized speaker, clinician and author.

 Brenda published her first book in 2001 and has since added more books & DVDs, online courses and a certification program to teach Entry Level Classes.
 Canine Body Language earned a Maxwell award for Excellence in Dog Writing.